 The Task Force understood that typical Wyoming state procurement practices limit contracts to three years.
 However, this can cause instability in a state assessment program.
 Changes in contractors introduce changes in the assessment program, even if the same product is used.
-The changes to the product may be minor, but the state, districts, and schools have to divert attention from other important activities to adapting to new processes and/or products used by a new vendor.
+The changes to the product may be minor, but the state,

+To maximize stability of the state assessment system over time, the Task Force recommended the Legislature direct Wyoming procurement officials to grant a variance from standard procurement practice. districts, and schools have to divert attention from other important activities to adapting to new processes and/or products used by a new vendor.